Best Graphics Cards For Gaming in 2017

-What are the best graphic cards available in the market?
+What are the best Graphic Cards Available in the Market?

-The requirements for a graphic card differ from person to person.
-Your amount of high-end gaming, the memory requirement for your tasks and your budget are the main factors to decide which graphic card you should go for.
-A range of graphics cards are available that might match all of your requirements and to choose from them, you need to consider the overall performance of the graphics card which can be decided by its frame rate and is measured in frames per second.
+The requirements differ from person to person.
+If you have read our reviews you will see there are many out there that will suite your needs and which you will consider the best.
+Your amount of high-end gaming, the memory requirement for your tasks, and your budget are the main factors to decide which graphic card you should go for.
+A range are available that might match all of your requirements and to choose from them, you need to consider the overall performance of the product, which can be decided by its frame rate and is measured in frames per second.

 The specifications that affect the performance of the product includes the amount of memory available (MB), memory bandwidth (GB/s), clock speed (MHz), Size of the memory bus (bits), Memory clock rate (MHz) and RAMDAC speed (MHz), there are many very high end ones on the market like the Asus AMD Radeon RX-580, and the Nvidia GTX 580 Graphics Card, Gigabyte AMD Radeon RX 580 Aorus XTR 8GB GDDR5, MSI AMD Radeon RX 580 Gaming X 8GB GDDR5, RX 580 ARMOR 8G OC MSI Radeon RX 580, NVIDIA GeForce GTX 580 and the eVGA GeForce GTX 580 as well as a host of others.